raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_9.md

 b = 5

 a = b / sense.get_temperature()
-print("G'day")
+print("Hello")
 ```

 ---collapse---
 ---
 title: Answer
 ---
-At freezing point, this program will not print "G'day" and instead will crash with a `ZeroDivisionError`.
+At freezing point, this program will not print "Hello" and instead will crash with a `ZeroDivisionError`.
 ---/collapse---

 One way to handle this potential situation is to catch the zero case early: